-The Trustees monitor the Fund Managers' activities in relation to ESG factors, voting and engagement at least annually with the assistance of their Investment Adviser.
-The Trustees seek to understand how the Fund Managers are implementing their stewardship policies in practice to check that their stewardship is effective and aligned with the Trustees' expectations.
+The Trustees monitor Fund Managers' activities in relation to ESG factors, voting and engagement at least annually with the assistance of their Investment Adviser.
+The Trustees seek to understand how the Fund Managers are implementing their stewardship policies in practice to check that their stewardship is effective and aligned with their expectations.